nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 <hr/>

-In this post we will try to setup a local ftp server using IIS or Filezilla server and ftp client using WinSCP
+In this post we will try to setup a local FTP server using IIS or Filezilla server and ftp client using WinSCP

 ## Setup FTP server
 ### Option 1 - Setup FTP server using IIS in windows